 Did you know?

 Aptenias are attractive to bees and butterflies.
 They do have to wait for the arrival of blue skies, as the flowers need the sun to open.

 Grow in well-drained, sandy or loamy soil in full sun or partial shade in hotter zones.
 Avoid watering in the winter so roots won't rot.
 Given a little summer water, Aptenia is quick to spread and is easily shaped by pinching the soft stems.
 It can withstand temperatures of 100 degrees Fahrenheit (38 degrees Celsius) but is sensitive to freezes.
 As with other succulents, new plants can be rooted from cuttings.
 Plant plugs from six-packs 10-20 inches (4-8 cm) apart.
 USDA Hardiness Zones 10 – 11.

 Pests and Diseases

-Susceptible to fungal rot if soil is consistently too moist.
-Some scabbing may afflict leaves but generally this is a very hardy genus.
+Susceptible to fungal rot if the soil is consistently too moist.
+Some scabbing may afflict leaves, but generally, this is a very hardy genus.

 The good news for Aptenia fans is that it is commonly available at most full-service nurseries as a ground cover six-pack.